dauwhe/why-books/README.md

 Service workers!
 They work.
 Bigbluehat even found a sneaky way to cache secondary resources without an explicit list of them :)

-Issue: what happens when I come back to my book after a year?
+Issue: what happens when I come back to my book after a week, a month, or a year?

 Issue: what happens when I have a thousand books saved?

 ## 6. Mine.